-Overcoming Barriers to Hybridization.
+Overcoming barriers to hybridization.
 In some cases, desirable crosses are difficult to obtain due to differences in ploidy levels between prospective parents.
-Such interploid barriers appear to arise from abnormal endosperm formation.
-In species where there is an interploid block, seeds will often only develop normally if there is a 2 maternal : 1 paternal ratio in the genomic makeup of the endosperm, which would be the normal case for two diploid parents (Ramsey and Schemske, 1998).
-Seeds that don't meet this criterion are often underdeveloped or abort.
+Such interploid barriers typically arise due to endosperm imbalance.
+In species where there is an interploid block, seeds will only develop normally if there is a 2 maternal : 1 paternal ratio in the genomic makeup of the endosperm, which would be the normal case for two diploid parents.
+Seeds that don't meet this criterion, are often underdeveloped or abort.
 In some cases this ratio is not exact, but the greater the disparity, the lower the viability of the seeds (Sanford, 1983).
-In cases where interploid blocks exist, barriers to hybridization may be overcome by manipulating the ploidy levels to match prior to hybridization.
+In cases, where interploid blocks exist, barriers to hybridization may be overcome by manipulating the ploidy levels to match prior to hybridization.

-Developing Sterile Cultivars.
+Developing sterile cultivars.
 The introduction and movement of invasive species can be a significant threat to certain ecosystems.
 Development of sterile forms of important nursery crops is an ideal approach for addressing this problem.
-In doing so, plants can be grown and used for landscaping while minimizing the possibility that these plants could sexually reproduce and become invasive.
+In doing so, plants can be grown and used for landscaping while virtually eliminating any possibility that these plants could sexually reproduce and become invasive.
 There are a number of methods available for developing sterile plants.
-However, one of the most rapid and cost-effective approaches for inducing sterility in a plant is by creating polyploids.
+However, one of the most rapid and cost effective approaches for inducing sterility in a plant is by creating polyploids.
 In most cases these plants function normally with the exception of reproduction, specifically meiosis.
 In some cases doubling the chromosomes of an individual plant (autotetrapoid) will result in sterility due to multiple homologous chromosomes and complications during meiosis (as discussed previously).
 Despite these complications, autotetraploids of some species can produce fertile seeds.
 In this case, tetraploids can then be hybridized with diploids to create sterile triploids.
 Triploids have an additional reproductive barrier in that the 3 sets of chromosomes cannot be divided evenly during meiosis yielding unequal segregation of the chromosomes (aneuploids).
-Even in the unusual case when a triploid plant can produce a seed (apples are an example), it happens infrequently and seedlings are usually abnormal.
+Even in the very unusual case when a triploid plant can produce a seed (apples are an example), it happens infrequently, and seedlings rarely survive.

-Development of triploids of some species can be complicated due to the presence of an interploid block that prevents the normal development of triploid embryos.
-However, embryo culture is an additional technique that can be employed to overcome this problem and produce sterile triploid plants.
+Development of triploids of some species can be complicated due to the presence of an interploid block that prevents the normal development of a triploid embryo.
+However, embryo culture is an additional technique that can be employed to overcoming this problem and produce sterile triploid plants.

 An alternative approach for creating triploid plants is regeneration of plants from endosperm found in seeds.
 Although the embryo in most angiosperm seeds is diploid, the adjoining endosperm (nutritive tissue) originates from the fusion of three haploid nuclei (one from the male gametophyte and two from the female) resulting in triploid tissue.
-This tissue can be excised from developing seeds and cultured in vitro (tissue culture) to eventually give rise to regenerated embryos and plantlets.
+This tissue can be excised from developing seeds and cultured in vitro (tissue culture) to eventually give rise to a regenerated embryos and plantlets.
 This approach has been successful for a range of plants including citrus, kiwifruit, loquat, passionflower, acacia, rice, and pawpaw.

-Restoring Fertility in Wide Hybrids.
+Restoring fertility in wide hybrids.
 It is not unusual for hybrids between distant taxa (different species or genera) to be sterile.
-This often occurs due to failure of the chromosomes to pair correctly during meiosis - referred to as chromosomal sterility.
-By doubling the chromosomes of a wide hybrid, each chromosome has an exact duplicate and chromosomal homology and fertility can be restored.
-This technique has been used successfully to restore fertility in Rhododendron 'Fragrans Affinity' and ×Chitalpa tashkentensis (Contreras, 2006; Olsen, 2006).
-However, in some cases this approach has been unsuccessful in restoring fertility, as was the case with tetraploid hybrids of Alstroemeria aurea × A. caryophyllaea (Lu and Bridgen, 1997).
+This generally occurs due to failure of the chromosomes to pair correctly during meiosis.
+By doubling the chromosomes of a wide hybrid, one essentially creates an allopolyploid and thereby restores fertility (as described above).